synechron-finlabs/quorum-maker/README.md

 6. The logs can be found on `<node name>/qdata/logs` directory.
 7. Press `Ctrl C` to stop the network and `docker-compose down` to remove containers.

-# Creating the node configuration for Production like environments
+# Creating the node configuration for multi box or cloud use
 *The only prerequisite for Quorum Maker is Ubuntu 16.04.
 The script can automatically install docker and docker-compose if not available.
 Rest of the tools required to run quorum maker is available in the docker image*

 ![Screenshot](https://github.com/synechron-finlabs/quorum-maker/blob/development/img/screenshot_prod.png)